Video Is Graph: Structured Graph Module for Video Action Recognition

 \section{Introduction}

-Video action recognition aims to identify the action category of a video clip, which plays a significant role in applications such as video surveillance, human-computer interaction, and autonomous driving industries, etc. However, video data contains more challenges than still images with joint spatial and temporal visual clues.
-Despite the recent rapid development in the community using deep learning techniques \cite{feichtenhofer2020x3d, li2020tea, feichtenhofer2019slowfast, sudhakaran2020gate, yang2020temporal, wang2020video, wu2019spatial, weng2020temporal}, extracting discriminant spatiotemporal features from the original video data is still an unsolved issue.
-Without considering supplementary modalities such as optical flow, current end-to-end video recognition methods can be mainly divided into two categories: spatiotemporal joint learning methods based on 3D convolution \cite{tran2015learning, feichtenhofer2020x3d, feichtenhofer2019slowfast, qiu2017learning, tran2018closer, carreira2017quo, hara2018can, xie2018rethinking} and spatiotemporal separation learning methods based on additional hand-designed temporal feature learning modules \cite{zhou2018temporal, li2020tea, sudhakaran2020gate, weng2020temporal, liu2020teinet, lin2019tsm, zhu2019approximated}.
+The video action recognition task that aims to identify the action category of a video clip plays a significant role in video surveillance, human-computer interaction, autonomous driving industries, etc. However, video data brings more challenges as it is the projection of the spatio-temporal real world.
+Despite the recent rapid development in the community of deep learning \cite{feichtenhofer2020x3d, li2020tea, feichtenhofer2019slowfast, sudhakaran2020gate, yang2020temporal, wang2020video, wu2019spatial, weng2020temporal}, extracting discriminant spatio-temporal features from the original video data is still a very significant theme with huge research value, and feature extraction \cite{wu2004new, zheng2006nearest, zheng2006reformative} plays a crucial part in action recognition, as well as in image fusion \cite{luo2016novel, luo2017image, li2020nestfuse} and many other computer vision tasks \cite{li2011no, li2013no, chen2018new, sun2011quantum, sun2019effective, wang2003initial}.
+Without considering supplementary clues such as optical flow, current end-to-end methods can be divided into two categories: spatio-temporal joint learning methods based on 3D convolution \cite{tran2015learning, feichtenhofer2020x3d, feichtenhofer2019slowfast, qiu2017learning, tran2018closer, carreira2017quo, hara2018can, xie2018rethinking,9351626} and spatio-temporal separation learning methods based on additional hand-craft temporal feature learning modules \cite{zhou2018temporal, li2020tea, sudhakaran2020gate, weng2020temporal, liu2020teinet, lin2019tsm, zhu2019approximated}.